 Born in Toronto, ON.
 Lives, works in Brooklyn, NY

 Sarah Nicole Phillips is a Toronto-born, Brooklyn-based interdisciplinary artist.
 She received her B.A, in Visual Studies from the University of Toronto and her MFA from Brooklyn College with a concentration in printmaking.
-She participated in a year-long artist residency at the Lower East Side Printshop where she continues to teach.
+She participated in a year-long artist residency at the Lower East Side Printshop.
 She’s been awarded residencies at The Blue Mountain Center in upstate New York and the Kimmel Harding Nelson Center in Nebraska.

 Sarah exhibits widely in Canada and the US and has been included in shows at the Queens Museum of Art in New York, the International Print Center New York, and the Brooklyn Academy of Music (BAM).
 In early 2014 she had a solo exhibition at McKinley Arts and Culture Center in Reno, Nevada.
 She is a 2009 & 2014 recipient of Brooklyn Arts Council grants.
 Her work is in the permanent collections of The James Hotel and NYU Langone Hospital.